datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Let us take a scenario.
-You have to predict the total rentals without the help from input features like 'Date and time','Season', 'Weather','Humidity'
+Now how do you build a stupid model?
+Assume that you are trying to predict the total bike rentals in an hour without the help of any of these input features.

 ---